-The Cabinet Office has confirmed that the coronavirus job retention scheme will also apply to off-payroll contractors working for public sector organisations.
+The Cabinet Office has confirmed that the Coronavirus Job Retention Scheme also applies to off-payroll contractors working for public sector organisations.

 Some of these individuals will work as contingent workers, being on short term or variable hours contracts.
 A number of these will have been working through personal service companies before the off-payroll working law change in April 2017 and will now be paid under deduction of PAYE, while not having full employee status.